-- I. Since the last convention, the Board met three times in person and twice via online media.
+- I. Since the last convention the Board met three times in person and once via online media.
 Actions from these meetings are summarized in this report. - 2.
-The following retirements occurred within the Executive Board staff: Spencer Hutson, liaison; Carla Martin, administrative assistant; and Christie Dowell, administrative assistant. - 3.
-The following resignations occurred within the Executive Board staff: Chris Perstrope, Joe Ulveling, Jason Walters, Bill Victor, Adam Stoddard, Jeff Carson, and Cathie Kirkweg. - 4.
-The Executive Director reported to the Administrative Committee and Board each meeting. - 5.
-The institutions Missouri Baptist Children's Home, Hannibal-LaGrange University, Southwest Baptist University, Missouri Baptist University, The Baptist Home, and the Missouri Baptist Foundation reported at each meeting to the Entity Relations Committee and to the Board periodically on a rotation basis. - 6.
-Staff members were recognized and received bonuses at five-year tenure increments as follows: 20 years Pam Jeffries; 10 years Dr. John Yeats; 5 years Chris Brizendine, Brooks Crawford, Cheryl Dowd, Paula Earls, and Jim Misloski. - 7.
-The Board received detailed financial reports at each meeting. - 8.
-A contribution of \$38,404.99 for the Mission Dignity program was reported to the Board.
-These monies are to be used for qualified recipients living in Missouri. - 9.
-A 2022 Cooperative Program goal and related offering goals were approved for recommendation to the Convention.
-(See Recommendation #I) - 10.
-The Board approved for recommendation to the MBC the 2022 Executive Board Spending Plan.
-(See Recommendation #2) - II.
-The Board approved for recommendation to the MBC a Rheubin L. South Missouri Missions Offering allocations budget to be distributed in 2022 (based on the 2021 MMO Offering Goal of \$725,000).
-(See Recommendation #3) - 12.
-The Board received information on the 2022 CP Allocations Plan as approved by the messengers during the 2020 MBC Annual Meeting.
+The following departures occurred within the Executive Board staff: Sean McMackins, Drew Earls, Stacey Goodwin. - 3.
+The Executive Director reported to the Administrative Committee and Board each meeting. - 4.
+The institutions and agencies Missouri Baptist Children's Home, Hannibal-LaGrange University, Southwest Baptist University, Missouri Baptist University, Baptist Homes and Healthcare Ministries, and the Missouri Baptist Foundation reported at each meeting to the Entity Relations Committee and to the Board periodically on a rotation basis. - 5.
+Staff members were recognized and received bonuses at five-year tenure increments as follows: 20 years Don Hinkle, Samantha Spencer; 10 years Rob Phillips. - 6.
+The Board received detailed financial reports at each meeting. - 7.
+A contribution of \$45,850.91 for the Mission Dignity program was reported to the Board.
+These monies are to be used for qualified recipients living in Missouri. - 8.
+A 2023 Cooperative Program goal and related offering goals and budget recommendations were approved for recommendation to the Convention.
+(See Recommendations #1 and #2) - 9.
+The Board approved for recommendation to the MBC the 2023 Executive Board Spending Plan.
+(See Recommendation #3) - 10.
+The Board approved for recommendation to the MBC a Rheubin L. South Missouri Missions Offering allocations budget to be distributed in 2023 (based on the 2022 MMO Offering Goal of \$740,000).
+(See Recommendation #4) - II.
+The 2021 MBC audit was received as presented. - 12.
+The Board approved for recommendation to the Convention a special offering on Tuesday, October 25, 2022.
+The offering is to benefit Disaster Relief for the St. Charles County and St. Louis County floods.
+(See Recommendation #5) - 13.
+The Board approved funding from reserves for various repairs and restorations to the Baptist Building at 400 East High Street.